 Here in New York City, where I teach, pretty much everyone who walks through the door of a yoga studio is looking to calm down.
-I remember years ago meeting with my GP for a routine check up and confiding that I had "anxiety disorder."
+I remember years ago, during my tumultuous 20's, meeting with my GP for a routine check up and confiding that I had "anxiety disorder."
 He smiled politely—completely unfazed, and said, "90% of my patients have chronic anxiety.
 It’s what draws us to New York, right?”

 I wondered then, why—if we’re anxious, do we want to live in a city that might exacerbate our condition?
 And I guess the answer is, we gravitate towards what we know.
 We draw on and pay attention to aspects of ourselves which are readily available and familiar.
 Having an adrenalized city mirror our own tension back at us feels almost cozy.